-At 8pm on the evening before the Dairy Conference (Tuesday 7th January), there is an exclusive opportunity for Irish Grassland Association members to meet at an evening gathering in advance of the Conference.
-Admission is free to all IGA members and a friend.
-The 2020 guest speakers are John Kelly Dairy Farmer, Ned English Potato and Cereal Grower and Pat O’Keeffe Pig / Dairy Farmer.
+At 8pm on the evening before the Dairy Conference (Tuesday 7th January), there was an exclusive opportunity for Irish Grassland Association members to meet at an evening gathering in advance of the Conference.
+Admission was free to all IGA members and a friend.
+The 2020 guest speakers were John Kelly Dairy Farmer, Ned English Potato and Cereal Grower and Pat O’Keeffe Pig / Dairy Farmer.
 They will be interviewed in a panel discussion with the theme: ‘Dairying – future products and markets’.
 This discussion will be facilitated by Matt Dempsey, former Irish Farmers’ Journal editor and IGA Lifetime Merit Award recipient.

 Developing your dairy business

 The challenge of milk price pressure and volatility looks set to continue in the spring of 2020.
-The opening session of the conference aims to help with planning and decision making in this context from two perspectives.
+The opening session of the conference aimed to help with planning and decision making in this context from two perspectives.

 Secondly, opportunities continue to become available for expansion, whether due to: 1) opportunities for grazing platform extensions to neighbouring farms; 2) opportunities for second platforms on existing or new out-farms; or 3) opportunities for involvement in succession of existing dairy units.
-Patrick Gowing will highlight that while some opportunities may be positive, there are also times when it might be best to say “No”.
+Patrick Gowing highlighted that while some opportunities may be positive, there are also times when it might be best to say “No”.
 This paper will help when deciding on “Yes” or “No” when opportunities come along.

 Efficiency opportunities with multiple benefits

 The EBI is a tool to help select and breed increasingly productive, efficient and durable animals.
 However, in addition to improving these profitability drivers in the herd, the EBI is also delivering herds that are potentially more carbon efficient and sustainable.
-Donagh Berry from Teagasc will discuss how the EBI is achieving these multiple objectives, and how the EBI can be used as a positive message for what dairy farmers are doing to be more climate friendly.
+Donagh Berry from Teagasc discussed how the EBI is achieving these multiple objectives, and how the EBI can be used as a positive message for what dairy farmers are doing to be more climate friendly.

 Priorities for 2020

-Doreen Corridan will discuss the options around optimising cow numbers, focussing on the marginal profitability of the weaker cows in the herd.
+Doreen Corridan discussed the options around optimising cow numbers, focussing on the marginal profitability of the weaker cows in the herd.
 Managing the overall team performance of the herd becomes more critical as milk price drops, so looking at the contribution of each player on the team becomes more important!